-The grey shaded horizontal band in Fig. 4b, c is the confidence interval of the network measures.
-We apply a rather simple test in order to see whether the characteristics of the

-- ${315}$ dynamics at a certain time statistically differs from the general characteristics of the dynamics.
-In order to apply this test, we use the following approach.
+The grey shaded horizontal band in Fig. 4b and c is the confidence interval of the network measures.
+We apply a simple statistical test in order to see whether the characteristics of the dynamics at a certain time differs from the general characteristics of the dynamics.
+In order to apply this statistical test, we use the following approach.
 We create surrogate data segments of length W by drawing data points randomly from the entire time series and we compute the RN and the network measures from such a surrogate segment.
-We repeat - this 10,000 times and have an empirical test distribution of transitivity T and betweenness centrality BC.
-A confidence interval is then estimated from these distributions by their 0.05 and 0.95 quantiles. - Previous studies (Prasad et al., 2004) had identified multiple climate fluctuations in the varved Lisan record and correlated them with the Greenland oxygen isotope data (indicative of temperature changes, (Stuiver and Grootes, 2000)) and ice rafting events in the north Atlantic (Bond et al., 1997).
-The blue and orange vertical bars in Fig. 4 delineate periods of cooling and warming respectively in the higher lat- - itudes that resulted in drier and wetter episodes in the eastern Mediterranean. - The network measures T and BC both indicate well abrupt transitions (Fig. 4b, c).
+We repeat this 10 000 times and have an empirical test distribution of transitivity T and betweenness centrality BC.
+A confidence interval is then estimated from these distributions by their 0.05 and 0.95 quantiles.

+Previous studies (Prasad et al., 2004) had identified multiple climate fluctuations in the varved Lisan record and correlated them with the Greenland oxygen isotope data (indicative of temperature changes, Stuiver and Grootes, 2000) and ice rafting events in the north Atlantic (Bond et al., 1997).
+The blue and orange vertical bars in Fig. 4 delineate periods of cooling and warming respectively in the higher latitudes that resulted in drier and wetter episodes in the eastern Mediterranean.

+The network measures T and BC both indicate well abrupt transitions (Fig. 4b and c).
 In particular for T, the values jump between high and low values.
-T reveals epochs of significantly low values at around 25.8-25.6, 25.2-25.1, 24.3- 24.2, 24.0-23.9, 22.8-22.6, 22.3-22.1, 21.5-21.1, 21.7, 20.6-20.5, 20.1-19.9, 19.8-19.6, and 19.3-18.9 cal ka BP. - The periods 25.8-25.6, 22.3-22.1, 21.5-21.1, and 19.3- 18.9 cal ka BP correspond to the known Bond events d, c, b, and a, and the epoch between 24.3 and 23.9 cal ka BP coincides with the Heinrich H2 event.
-During the interstadial 370 peaks IS2 at 23.8-23.7 and 23.3-23.2 cal ka BP, T shows significant high values, almost reaching the value one.
+T reveals epochs of significantly low values at around 25.8-25.6, 25.2-25.1, 24.3-24.2, 24.0-23.9, 22.8-22.6, 22.3-22.1, 21.5-21.1, 21.7, 20.6-20.5, 20.1-19.9, 19.8-19.6, and 19.3-18.9 cal ka BP.
+The periods 25.8-25.6, 22.3-22.1, 21.5-21.1, and 19.3-18.9 cal ka BP

+23.9 cal ka BP coincides with the Heinrich H2 event.
+During the interstadial peaks IS2 at 23.8-23.7 and 23.3-23.2 cal ka BP, T shows significant high values, almost reaching the value one.
 BC exhibits a rather similar behavior of abrupt transitions like T, but with opposite sign.
 A general observation is that low values in T can be found during dry but high values during wet regimes, and that such regimes change abruptly.